johnzangwill/Hydra/README.md

 Click on leaf branch to cut off head and cause replication

-Number lower left is Zangwill real representaion of the tree in the interval [0, 1]
+Number lower left is the real representaion of the tree in the interval [0, 1]

 Number on right is the Kirby-Paris ordinal of the tree in Cantor normal form